marcisme/sketch-preview/README.md

 accurate, and the final image will be 1 to 2 pixels off in the smaller dimension.

+As of `v0.6.0`, Artboards that are larger in one dimension should be scaled correctly, allowing preview of mockups of scrollable content.

 # Compatibility

 This plugin has been used successfully with the following versions of software.